fluttercommunity/flutter_launcher_icons/README.md

 #### Version 0.9.0 (10th Nov 2020)

- - Support for web favicons and launcher icons.
+ - Support for web favicons and launcher icons (thanks to @personalizedrefrigerator).
- - Bug fixes and refactoring.
+ - Bug fixes and refactoring (thanks to @personalizedrefrigerator).

 #### Version 0.8.1 (2nd Oct 2020)